Azure-Samples/cognitive-services-node-sdk-samples/README.md

-# Bing SDK Samples
+# Cognitive Services SDK Samples

-These samples will show you how to get up and running using the SDKs for various Bing Search services.
+These samples will show you how to get up and running using the SDKs for various Cognitive Services.
 They'll cover a few rudimentary use cases and hopefully express best practices for interacting with the data from these APIs.

 ## Features